manuparra/MasterCyberSec_Practice/SELINUX/starting_SELinux.md

 With ``chcon`` change the SELinux security context of each FILE to CONTEXT.

 The ``chcon`` command changes the SELinux context for files.
-Changes made with the chcon command do not survive a file system relabel, or the execution of the restorecon command.
+Changes made with the chcon command **do not survive** a file system relabel, or the execution of the restorecon command.
 SELinux policy controls whether users are able to modify the SELinux context for any given file.
 When using chcon, users provide all or part of the SELinux context to change.
 An incorrect file type is a common cause of SELinux denying access.

+## Persistent context changes

 The ``semanage fcontext`` command is used to change the SELinux context of files.
 To show contexts to newly created files and directories, run the following command as root: